The Board is responsible to the shareholders for the proper management of the group.

 - determining notice or contract periods under the Directors’ service contracts.

-The Audit Committee comprises Roger Witts (Chairman of the Committee), Brent Cheshire, Jorunn Saetre and John Bentley.
+The Audit Committee comprises Roger Witts (Chairman of the Committee), Brent Cheshire, Katherine Roe and Jorunn Saetre.
 The Audit Committee acknowledges and embraces its role of protecting the interests of shareholders as regards the integrity of published financial information by the Company and the effectiveness of the audit.

 The Audit Committee is governed by Terms of Reference, which are agreed by the Board and subject to annual review, and include the following responsibilities: